The Monk: Reviews

 There were those who defended The Monk as well.
-Joseph Bell, publisher of the novel, spent half of his essay Impartial Structures on the Poem Called “The Pursuits of Literature” and Particularly a Vindication of the Romance of “The Monk” defending Lewis; Thomas Dutton, in his Literary Census: A Satirical Poem, retaliated against Mathias and praised Lewis; Henry Francis Robert Soame compared Lewis to Dante in his The Epistle in Rhyme to M. G. Lewis, Esq.
+Joseph Bell, publisher of the novel, spent half of his essay Impartial Strictures on the Poem Called "The Pursuits of Literature" and Particularly a Vindication of the Romance of "The Monk" defending Lewis; Thomas Dutton, in his Literary Census: A Satirical Poem, retaliated against Mathias and praised Lewis; Henry Francis Robert Soame compared Lewis to Dante in his The Epistle in Rhyme to M. G. Lewis, Esq.
 M. P.

-“Assurances that The Monk was not as dangerous as its enemies maintained failed to dampen its success with the reading public,” writes Peck.
-“They had been told that the book was horrible, blasphemous, and lewd, and they rushed to put their morality to the test.”
+"Assurances that The Monk was not as dangerous as its enemies maintained failed to dampen its success with the reading public", writes Peck.
+"They had been told that the book was horrible, blasphemous, and lewd, and they rushed to put their morality to the test".
 Indeed, the novel's popularity continued to rise and by 1800 there were five London and two Dublin editions.

 Manuscripts

 An original manuscript is in the collections of Wisbech & Fenland Museum, Isle of Ely.

 The W&F Museum was awarded a grant of £7,222 in 2022 for the conservation and digitisation of the manuscript of The Monk by M.G.
 Lewis which is part of the Townshend Collection.